NASA-PDS/naif-pds4-bundler/docs/source/21_naif_approach.rst

        Following this requirement ensures consistency across all SPICE archives and usability of the data for both future users and the archive distribution and manipulation tools at the NAIF Node of the PDS.
-To facilitate conversion of text kernels with lines terminated by ``<CR><LF>`` (carriage return and line feed) and binary kernels in ``LTL-IEEE`` (little-endian) format to the required format NAIF provides a utility program named BINGO, available on the "Utilities"s page on the NAIF web site.
+If conversion of text kernels with lines terminated by ``<CR><LF>`` (carriage return and line feed) and binary kernels in ``LTL-IEEE`` (little-endian) format to the required format is needed, NAIF provides a utility program named BINGO, available on the "Utilities"s page on the NAIF web site.

     2. *All SPICE data for a given mission get archived in a single